ElektraInitiative/PermaplanT/doc/usecases/current/membership_application.md

   - The user can fill out a form with their username and email address
   - The user can apply for different kinds of membership:
     - paid subscription membership
-    - free membership the user can maintain via gathering a certain number of points per year
+    - unpaid membership the user can maintain via gathering a certain number of permacoins per year
   - The user receives an email with their credentials when the membership was granted
 - **Alternative scenario:**
 - **Error scenario:**